wpmetabox/docsv2/docs/tutorials/create-recipe-meta-box-oxygen.md

 ![Newly created custom fields](https://i.imgur.com/f56IhBp.png)

-## Step 3: Create a template with Oxygen
+## 3. Creating a template with Oxygen

 Go to the **Oxygen** menu and create a new template.